AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/global-reference/examples.md

 ---
 title: Global reference architecture examples
-description: Learn examples patterns for managing code large-scale Adobe Commerce projects.
+description: See examples of managing code for large-scale Adobe Commerce projects.
 role: Developer, Architect
 level: Experienced
 ---

 # Global reference architecture examples

-This topic describes common ways of organizing a [global reference architecture (GRA)](../../architecture/global-reference.md) code base.
+This topic describes common ways of organizing a [global reference architecture (GRA)](../../architecture/global-reference/overview.md) code base.
 Although the [separate packages](#option-1-separate-packages) option is preferred, some situations require one of the other options described below.

 ## Definitions